postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-compile-time.md

 ### nameof expressions

-`nameof` expressions in compile-time code are always pre-compiled into compile-time expression, which makes it possible for compile-time code to reference run-time types.
+`nameof` expressions in compile-time code are always pre-compiled into compile-time expressions, which makes it possible for compile-time code to reference run-time types.

 ### typeof expressions